-Column E - If, when employer securities were distributed, you
+Column E - If, when employer securities were distributed, you were informed of the market value of the securities as of the date of distribution, write that market value for the securities sold.

-- were informed of the market value of the securities as of the date of distribution, write that market value for the securities sold. - were not informed of the market value of the securities as of the date of distribution, follow the instructions below and write the fair market value of the securities sold.
+• were not informed of the market value of the securities as of the date of distribution, follow the instructions below and write the fair market value of the securities sold.

 In the absence of a reported market value from your employer, you must use, as fair market value of securities traded on a national exchange, the closing price of the security on the date of distribution.
 If the security was not traded on the date of distribution, use the closing price of the security on the last trading day preceding the date of distribution.
 If the security was traded in the over-the-counter market, the fair market value of the security must be the average of the bid-and-ask price for the security on the date of distribution.
-If the security was not traded on a national exchange or in the over-the-counter market, then the fair market value of the security must be determined according to the method of valuing the securities specified in the written plan, established by the employer.
+If the security was not traded on a national exchange or in the over-the-counter market, then the fair market value of the security must be the average in the over-the-counter market, then the fair market value of the security must be determined according to the method of valuing the securities specified in the written plan, established by the employer.